-9. RELATED PARTY TRANSACTIONS
+9. ALL OF THE SHARES HAVE THE SAME VOTING RIGHTS.
+RELATED PARTY TRANSACTIONS

-Article 7:97 BCCA which applies to the Company provides a special procedure (the so-called "related party procedure") to be complied with when the Company's decisions or transactions, within the scope of the Board of Director's competence, concern relationships between the Company, on the one hand, and related parties (other than subsidiaries, except where the controlling entity of the listed company also owns more than 25 percent in said subsidiary) of the Company, on the other hand.
+Article 7:97 BCCA which applies to the Company provides a special procedure (the so-called "related party procedure") to be complied with when the Company's decisions or transactions, within the scope of the Board of Director's competence, concern relationships between the Company, on the one hand, and related parties (other than subsidiaries, except where the controlling entity of the listed company also owns more than 25% in said subsidiary) of the Company, on the other hand.

 Prior to a decision or transaction to which Article 7:97 BCCA applies, a committee of three independent members of the Board of Directors, assisted as the case may be, by one or more independent experts, must give an assessment thereof, identifying advantages and disadvantages for the Company and its shareholders and its financial impact and determining whether or not the decision or transaction is manifestly detrimental in light of the Company's policies.
 The committee's assessment must be submitted in writing to the Board of Directors, which then makes a decision in light of the committee's recommendation.
-The Board of
+The Board of Directors may deviate from the committee's recommendation, but, if it does, it must justify the reasons for such a deviation.
+The committee's conclusions must be published, together with an excerpt of the minutes of the Board of Directors' conclusions, in the Company's annual report.